 The V2 Pro Series 7 is a portable conduction vaporizer made by v2 cigs.
 They also make the V2 Pro Series 3 which is a smaller pen version of the S7.
 The V2 Pro S7 is a jack of all trades but master of none offering the ability to vape dry herbs, concentrates, and e-liquids.
 But just like the S3, the quality of each of them isn’t the best.

 The V2 Pro Series 7 is for someone who wants to vape all materials and stick under the $200 price range.
-You can Click here to pick up the v2 series 7 for $169 directly from V2 Cigs (Black colored units are on sale for $129.99).
+You can Click here to pick up the v2 series 7 for $149.99 directly from V2 Cigs (Black colored units are on sale for $129.99).
 It will come with one dry herb cartridge and one e-liquid cartridge.
-If you wanted the option to vape concentrates you can pick up the Series 7 Wax Cartridge for $29.99 bringing the total to $200 for the entire kit.
+If you wanted the option to vape concentrates you can pick up the Series 7 Wax Cartridge for $29.99 bringing the total to $179.99 for the entire kit.

 The S7 offers decent heat up times and battery life for a conduction vaporizer this size but the cartridges are not the most reliable.
-I’ve found the unit has quite a bit of draw resistance, and the vapor quality is just meh.
+I’ve found the unit has quite a bit of draw resistance, and the vapor quality is just decent.
 However, the V2 Pro are the cheapest all in one units that actually work so you can’t expect them to perform amazing.

 The Haze V3 retails for $249.99 and I think it’s a much better all-in-one option.
 The only downfall on the Haze is that the E-liquid cartridges taste a bit overcooked.
 So the V2 Pro S7 offers a better e-liquid experience and it’s more portable/easy to conceal.
-But dry herb vapor quality, draw resistance, battery life, and reliability are much better with the Haze V3.
-Check out my full V2 Pro Series 7 vaporizer review below.
+But dry herb vapor quality, draw resistance, battery life, and reliability are much better with the Haze V3 (link below in comparison section)

 Size, Portability, and Build Quality